 After being involved in the mental challenge, the second group felt physically tired and a little lazy.
 While performing the physical task, these individuals reached the exhaustion point 10% earlier.

 We associate mental illnesses with fatigue and physical tiredness.
 A consistent amount of strain on the nervous system can easily destroy physical fitness components.
 When people suffer from chronic depression, they are less likely to perform any form of physical activity.
-Even if they start something, they quit early on, without any motivation for the future.
+Even if they start something, they quit early on, with no motivation for the future.

 The strength of positive emotions